-Data Stored On: Will be Destroyed By: Server or workstation hard disks, or Using a "wipe" utility which will overwrite the Data at least three (3) times using Removable media (e.g. floppies, USB flash drives, portable hard disks) either random or single character data, or excluding optical discs Degaussing sufficiently to ensure that the Data cannot be reconstructed, or Physically destroying the disk Paper documents with sensitive or Recycling through a contracted firm Confidential Information provided the contract with the recycler assures that the confidentiality of Data will be protected.
+Data Charad Ca well by Body and B Data Stored On: Will be Destroyed By: Server or workstation hard disks, or Using a "wipe" utility which will overwrite the Data at least three (3) times using Removable media (e.g. floppies, USB flash drives, portable hard disks) either random or single character data, or excluding optical discs Degaussing sufficiently to ensure that the Data cannot be reconstructed, or Physically destroying the disk Paper documents with sensitive or Recycling through a contracted firm Confidential Information provided the contract with the recycler assures that the confidentiality of Data will be protected.
 Paper documents containing Confidential On-site shredding, pulping, or Information requiring special handling incineration (e.g. protected health information) Optical discs (e.g. CDs or DVDs) Incineration, shredding, or completely defacing the readable surface with a coarse abrasive Magnetic tape Degaussing, incinerating or crosscut shredding